-- \cdot The belt should not be twisted or turned. - \cdot The lap belt must be positioned low on the hips (not pressing against the abdomen).
+- $\cdot$ The belt should not be twisted or turned. - $\cdot$ The lap belt must be positioned low on the hips (not pressing against the abdomen). - · The shoulder section of the front seat belts adjusts automatically to the driver's height.